nkp1111/next-projects/student-time-table-planner/README.md

 - [Live App](https://next-projects-sigma.vercel.app/)
 - [GitHub](https://github.com/nkp1111/next-projects/tree/main/student-time-table-planner)

+- Demo email: n@g and password: a for login on live app

 ## Overview

 You have to implement an application to allow students to choose & register for multiple courses, view their timetable.